Silence: 'good' reasons not to speak out...until you can.

 You get the picture.

 5. No one will believe me, my credibility will be called into question.
 And others will join in, especially when the abuser is seen as a good person of good standing.
-The victim's account is immediately discredited.
+The victim's account is immediately discredited, and then....

 9. The threat of lawsuits.
 Victims are threatened and told not to go public with their story.
 The perpetrator does not see their own conduct as abusive, and they will play the victim.
 Then they can describe your attempt to reveal the facts as harassing them.
 As they have a lot to lose if they are investigated, they might even begin to believe that they are justified in taking this approach.
-Meanwhile, the real victims fear losing their jobs, legal expenses, and ruining their future job opportunities.
+Meanwhile, real victims fear losing their jobs, legal expenses, and ruining their future job opportunities.
 They have every reason to be afraid.

 10. Potential condemnation for going public.
 Usually victims only go public when other ways to appeal are blocked.
 Nevertheless, this way of speaking out is often seen as cowardly and an attempt to get public support for something that 'wasn't that much of a deal'...